epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 ## Reporting and enforcement

-The Epiverse Code of Conduct Committee includes Diana Fajardo Pulido (Epiverse Community Engagement and Involvement Manager), Karim Mané (Epiverse Research Software Engineer) <!-- xxx (Epiverse lead) and xxx (External Committee Member). -->
+The Epiverse Code of Conduct Committee includes Diana Fajardo Pulido (Epiverse Community Engagement and Involvement Manager), Karim Mané (Epiverse Research Software Engineer), Sebastian Funk (Epiverse lead at LSHTM) <!-- and xxx (External Committee Member). -->

 ### How to report a violation